Koenkk/zigbee2mqtt.io/docs/devices/MULTI-ZIG-SW.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes
 ### Pairing
-If the device did not automatically start in pairing mode (LED blinking), you can start it manually by powering on and off the device five times, keeping it on the 5th time.
+If the device did not automatically start in pairing mode (LED blinking), you can start it manually by powering on and off the device four times, keeping it on the 4th time.

-- Plug in battery and wait one second
-- Pull out battery
 - Plug in battery and wait one second
 - Pull out battery
 - Plug in battery and wait one second